 Migration from a conventional driving license to an electronic one is a significant opportunity to bring benefits like increased accuracy and reliability to a state's document and data management systems.

-For authorities who are under constant pressure to cut running costs, the electronic driving license is a real enabler for digital services simultaneously improving service availability and operational efficiency.
+For authorities under constant pressure to cut running costs, the electronic driving license is a real enabler for digital services, simultaneously improving service availability and operational efficiency.

-We're looking forward to your questions related to enhanced security for DL, new electronic driver's license and digital driver's license.
+We're looking forward to your questions about enhanced security for DL, new electronic driver's license, and digital driver's license.